zenghj/vscode-translate-tips/README.md

 This extension contributes the following settings:

-* `translate-tips.localeFilePath`: absolute path of locale file, support .js、.json、.jsx, .ts、.tsx file
+* `translate-tips.localeFilePath`: path of locale file(an absolute path or relative to current workspace), support .js、.json file
 * `translate-tips.keyReg`: pattern to match word need show tips, default value is `.*`

 ## Known Issues